 South America

-Cities are improving, but require precautions.
+Cities are improving, but precautions are required.

 Oceania